netponto/netponto.github.io/README.md

 Naming variables definitions:
-– Use camelCase for Liquid / Jekyll and Javascript's variables (and IDs) – Use underscore separation for YMAL's variables
+– Use camelCase for Liquid / Jekyll and Javascript's variables (and IDs) – Use underscore separation for YAML's variables
 – Use hyphen to CSS classes, markdown files' titles, etc.

 -----